rwev/coyote.life/content/articles/published/moto--why-dual-sport.md

 There's no vehicle on the planet as versatile.
 It can take you up the roughest mountain trails, which no side-by-side or jeep could conquer, yet still cruise at highway speed limits.

 It is not the best at any _one_ thing.
 But it can do everything, and very cost effectively.
-This is what I love about dual sport.
-A reflection of my affinity for the versatile and adaptable as a type seven.
+This is what I love about dual sport - a reflection of my affinity for the versatile and adaptable.